vttred/ose/README.md

 Any feedback is deeply appreciated.
 Please browse the [open issues](https://github.com/vttred/ose/issues/) and if there's not a matching one already, open a new one.

 If you're a developer, look for our [CONTRIBUTING.md](/CONTRIBUTING.md) file.

+If you speak a non-English language, [Join the ose project on Crowdin](https://crowdin.com/project/ose).

 ## Open Game Content Used Under License